Analytics-at-Sauder/Analytics-at-Sauder.github.io/p06_rfm_analysis.md

-In any event, it is good practice to sift out incorrect transactions, particularly when they result in extreme outliers.
-So in this section, the large transactions are scanned to clean the data.
-More information on data cleaning can be found on the [data cleaning project](https://master-of-business-analytics.github.io/Website/Data_Cleaning.html).
+In any event, it is good practice to sift out erroneous transactions, particularly when they result in extreme outliers.
+In this section, the large transactions are scanned to clean the data.
+More information on data cleaning can be found in our [Data Cleaning Project](https://master-of-business-analytics.github.io/Website/Data_Cleaning.html).

 ```python